RausellLab/NCBoost-2/README.md

 We advise the users to use the NCBoost_chr_rank_perc rather than NCBoost_score, as it is more comparable across chromosomes.

 ## NCBoost gene database
-The NCBoost gene database, integrating several database identifiers (Ensembl, HGNC, NCBI), OMIM disease-gene status and the gene-level conservation features used in this work are available [here](https://github.com/RausellLab/NCBoost-2/tree/master/data#file-genedb_ncboost2.tsv).
+The NCBoost gene database, integrating several database identifiers (Ensembl, HGNC, NCBI), OMIM disease-gene status and the gene-level conservation features used in this work for more than 19433 protein-codign genes are available [here](https://github.com/RausellLab/NCBoost-2/tree/master/data#file-genedb_ncboost2.tsv).

 ## NCBoost software
 The NCBoost software is also provided in this repository in case you are interested in training the NCBoost framework on your own variants, or assessing the NCBoost scores for genomic positions other than those included in the precomputed file.